purplespider/silverstripe-clearer-thumbnails/readme.md

 # Clearer Thumbnails for Silverstripe

-This module fixes an [issue](https://github.com/silverstripe/silverstripe-asset-admin/pull/1224#issuecomment-894128575) in Silverstripe 4 which results in particularly tall or wide images having pixelated/blurry thumbnails in the CMS, particularly for `UploadFields`.
+This module fixes an [issue](https://github.com/silverstripe/silverstripe-asset-admin/pull/1224#issuecomment-894128575) in Silverstripe 4, 5 and 6 which results in particularly tall or wide images having pixelated/blurry thumbnails in the CMS, particularly for `UploadFields`.

 Before: